paycoreio/docs/docs/products/hpp/integration-guide.md

 PayCore.io cannot guarantee that all payment methods will work when using an iFrame, nor that the behaviour of a payment method will remain the same.
 Furthermore, the exact operation of a redirect payment method can differ between the test and the live environments.

+## Customer details

+### Customer email

+The  `customer`  element contains more information about the customer making the payment.

+It includes  `customer[email]`, which we can use to send an email to the shopper when the payment is authorised or refused (if you choose to enable this notification channel).

 ## Filtering payment services